NO. OF CREDITS:

 ADDITIONAL COURSE INFORMATION

 The opportunity to write this book followed after NCTE's James Moffett Memorial Award for Teacher Research came to me in recognition of the Personal Creed Project.
 In preparing this course, I'm pleasantly surprised to realize that while I would definitely want to update my 2004 use of language in a second edition, the book's content is still largely relevant today.
+Recent students seem to agree.
 I hope you will find it useful.

 ASSIGNMENTS REQUIRED FOR HOURS OR UNIVERSITY QUARTER CREDIT